 PCSK9 inhibitors become more compelling — for two reasons

 Monoclonal antibodies that inhibit PCSK9 (evolocumab, alirocumab) are primarily known for dramatically lowering LDL.
 But they also reduce Lp(a) by approximately 25–30% — the most meaningful Lp(a) reduction currently available in clinical practice.
 The FOURIER trial (evolocumab) and the ODYSSEY OUTCOMES trial (alirocumab) both showed that patients with higher baseline Lp(a) derived proportionally greater cardiovascular benefit from PCSK9 inhibition.
-For a patient with elevated Lp(a) and borderline LDL, the case for a PCSK9 inhibitor is substantially stronger than standard guidelines alone would suggest.[8][9]
+In patients with established cardiovascular disease and elevated Lp(a) who haven't met lipid goals on standard statins, the addition of a PCSK9 monoclonal antibody is specifically recommended to further reduce risk per the 2026 ACC/AHA Guideline.[8][9]

 02